|Email account Settings|

-If you can receive your@SBAMUG.com email, but suddenly can’t send; just change your sending SMTP port 587.
-APOP password encryption is no longer supported.
-Passwords must be at least 6 characters long, and not a dictionary word.
+If you can receive your@SBAMUG.com email, but suddenly can’t send; try change your sending SMTP port to 587.
+APOP password encryption is not supported & will not work.
+Passwords must be at least 9 characters long, and not a dictionary word.
 Thank you.

 The Email Help sections have detailed sections for configuring these email applications;

 Other email programs are set up in a similar way.
 If you’d like to make a nice set of screen shots for another email program for our server, I’ll be happy to post it here.